DennisSkoko/smtp-dev-server/README.md

 - **SMTP_PORT** - Which port the SMTP server will listen to (Default: *587*)
 - **HTTP_PORT** - Which port the HTTP server will listen to (Default: *80*)

+## Initialize
+Before you can run the application, you will need to create the tables needed for the application to store the emails.
+To do this, simply execute `npm run db migrate:latest`.

 ## How to run
 To start the server then execute `npm start`.
 If you are developing you can execute `npm run start:w` instead.